Call4Cloud | MMP-C | Autopilot | Device Preparation

 Mmm, that certainly looks a lot like this code in the SAMSRV.DLL right?

-Microsoft implemented KIR to make sure they can roll back easily without breaking existing deployments..
-So assuming the LAPS feature is enabled on our device, this next step will be to execute the SampLAPSNotifyLocalAccountAuthentication Function.
+Microsoft implemented KIR to ensure easy rollbacks without breaking existing deployments.
+So, assuming the LAPS feature is enabled on our device, the next step will be to execute the SampLAPSNotifyLocalAccountAuthentication Function.

 It’s like opening a magic box that’s full of functions as from there it will call upon the LAPS.DLL function that we noticed earlier